dnolan1993/rock-paper-scissors-game/README.md

    Entire page responsiveness
    <ul>
     <li>
-     Use devtools to adjust screen sizes up and down to verify that the page and elements positioning are responsive.
+     Use DevTools to adjust screen sizes up and down to verify that the page and elements positioning are responsive.
     </li>
    </ul>
   </li>